-Consistent with the constitutional mandate, SB Corp upholds the right to freedom of information and implements full public disclosure of all its transactions involving public interest.
-In line with this, SB Corp commits to disseminate information to the public involving public interest and to release, upon request by a party or the public, any other information relative to its business transactions and operations, subject to limitations as provided by the Constitution, applicable laws, rules, regulations and procedures, such as Republic Act (RA) No. 10173, otherwise known as the "Data Privacy Act,"2 and the FOI List of Exceptions3 approved by the Office of the President, among others.
+Consistent with the constitutional mandate, SB Corp upholds the right to Freedom of Information and implements full public disclosure of all its transactions involving public interest.

+In line with this, SB Corp commits to disseminate information to the public involving public interest and to release upon request by a party or the public, any other information relative to its business transactions and operations, subject to the limitations as provided by the Constitution, applicable laws, rules, regulations and procedures, such as Republic Act (RA) No. 10173, otherwise known as the "Data Privacy Act," the FOI List of Exceptions approved by the Office of the President and Banking Laws, among others.